Advent & the Prognosticators

 As business models go, it is not the most scrupulous, but it makes a point.
 Even absent an intentional con game, this hypothetical algorithm (articulated by the mathematician John Allen Paulos) illustrates how any prognosticator can look good if he makes lots of predictions and people don’t notice the wrong ones.
 You’ll find the news segments always introduce their savvy guest as having predicted thus and such half-dozen things correctly, but they don’t seem to remember to list the failures.

 Given a whole industry of prognosticators on a twenty-four-seven news cycle, endlessly predicting contradictory things, some folks will necessarily end up being right for long stretches.
-If you flip enough coins, one of them will come up heads a goodly number of times in a row.
+If you flip enough coins enough times, one of them will come up heads a goodly number of times in a row.
 The same coin, on its next flip, has an exactly fifty percent chance of coming up heads.
 Which is approximately as helpful as our best prognosticator.

-In any case, the long and the short is that we simply have no clue about the future.
-It is not helpful to pretend otherwise: false confidence is far more dangerous than honest ignorance.
+It is not helpful to pretend otherwise.
+False confidence is more dangerous than honest ignorance.
 False confidence can lead us to be very particularly prepared for a very particular future and very ill prepared for an infinitude of others.
 More importantly, God does not seem to want us fixated on the future.
 He prefers us trustingly, confidently present in the present.
 And that is the whole framework for this thing, this virtue, called hope.
 If we could conjure the future there would be no place in the present for such a virtue.

 Hope does not, of course, preclude taking measures to be ready for what may come; rather the opposite: hope holds that something will come that is worth being ready for.
 Should some of us choose to have nothing but the sandals on our feet because we are trusting entirely in Providence, that is probably a very good thing.
 But if we chose to have nothing but the sandals on our feet because we are trusting entirely on a web retailer to replace them with a new pair of Nikes, or if we have nothing in the pantry because we are trusting entirely on just-in-time provisions from an iffy supply chain, that is another matter.

-But hope does preclude obsessing about the future and constantly mentally transplanting ourselves there.
-The future is and should be a mysterious land — a land forbidden to us.
-We can only venture there as trespassers, and then only in the dark.
-As these days of December go by, turn off the noise and the news and the new year predictions.
+So as the final days of the year go by, turn off the noise and the news and the new year predictions.
+Read old books and talk to old friends.
+Light up the candles and power down the screens.
 Let the hours pass peacefully, quietly, set within the days that actually contain them.
-We can be completely certain of just one thing: they lead on to a birth that bestows hope upon the universe.
+For we can be completely certain of just one thing: they lead on to a birth that bestows hope upon the universe.
 It is the birth of the only one who is really worth hoping for or hoping in: God become man.
-It is the truly unexpected event shaping all of history — but now, with utmost confidence, we can expect it.
+It is the truly unexpected event shaping all of history; but now, with sure confidence, we can expect it.
 And that is what Advent is about.
-Advent reveals to us all that we really ought to know and feel and proclaim about our future.
+Advent reveals to us everything that we really ought to know and feel and proclaim about our future.
 Beyond that, none of us are very good prognosticators.